 A country’s economy can go through periods of growth and recession, but it will always grow over time in the long term.

-What that means is that index fund will always go up in the long term.
+What that means is that index funds will always go up in the long term.

 Besides stock market index ETFs, investment-grade bond ETFs are also a good investment choice.